th3raid0r/TeamWin-TF2-Server/readme.md

 # TeamWin-TF2-Server
 This is a docker-compose template for the TeamWin-TF2-Server

+## Prerequisites

+* Docker Engine and Docker-Compose.
+* A public facing docker network with the name `Public`.
+* Ports forwarded from router to the machine hosting the docker container.

 ## How to use:

 1. Get yourself a game server token from Steam [here](https://steamcommunity.com/dev/managegameservers).